 CKR chose seven categories of products and identified likely periods of peak demand for each.
 Beer was expected to have high demand when the weather was hot and around holidays.
-Oatmeal should sell well when it is cold, and tuna during Lent (when devout Catholics eat no meat on Fridays).
+Oatmeal should sell well when it is cold, and tuna during Lent (when devout Catholics eat less meat).
 Snack crackers and cheese were expected to be popular at Thanksgiving and Christmas holidays.
-They examined two different kinds of soups: eating soups and cooking soups, the latter being mostly broths used in recipes.
+They examined two different kinds of soups: "eating soups" and "cooking soups," the latter being mostly broths used in recipes.
 The eating soups were expected to be popular during cold weather, but the cooking soups would peak around holiday feasts.
 As a control, they also examined a set of goods that they did not think would have a seasonal pattern: analgesics, cookies, crackers, and dish soap.
-For each category of seasonal or non-seasonal goods, the CKR examined scanner data over seven years to select the 6-9 highest-selling UPC codes, thus focusing on the largest selling brands, sizes, and varieties.
+For each category of seasonal or non-seasonal goods, the CKR study examined scanner data over seven years to select the 6-9 highest-selling UPC codes, then focusing their analysis on the largest selling brands, sizes, and varieties.

-CKR found substantial evidence that retail prices for many of these seasonal goods fell during peak periods, in contrast to the prediction of simple market theory.
+In contrast to the prediction of simple market theory, CKR found substantial evidence that retail prices for many of these seasonal goods fell during peak-demand periods.
 When they looked at the corresponding wholesale prices, there are peak-season price reductions for only a few goods.
-Thus, the retail store must be reducing its markup on goods during times of peak demand.
+Thus, the retail store must be reducing its markup on these goods during times of peak demand.